Quick Start

 Reviewing Lessons

-Each processed lesson gives you a summary, transcript, audio player, and review tools in one place.
+Each processed lesson gives you Lesson Notes, a transcript, audio player, and review tools in one place.

-Arco creates a structured summary of what happened in the lesson: topics covered, advice given, exercises assigned, repertoire discussed, and moments worth revisiting.
+Arco creates structured Lesson Notes for what happened in the lesson: topics covered, advice given, exercises assigned, repertoire discussed, and moments worth revisiting.
 It is meant to feel like the notes you wish you had taken, with the musical detail preserved.

 You can generate optional Short, Youth, and Parent versions when another format would be more useful.